Jalan McClendon: Baylor

+College statistics

 Professional career

-McClendon went unselected in the 2019 NFL Draft.
+McClendon went unselected in the 2019 NFL draft.

 Baltimore Ravens

 On May 13, 2019, McClendon was signed by the Baltimore Ravens as an undrafted free agent.
-However, on May 17, 2019, McClelland and defensive tackle Kalil Morris were waived and subsequently cut from the Ravens to free up roster spots for Shane Ray and Michael Floyd.
+However, on May 17, 2019, McClendon and defensive tackle Kalil Morris were waived and subsequently cut from the Ravens to free up roster spots for Shane Ray and Michael Floyd.

 McClendon worked out with the New York Giants on July 27, 2019, but was not offered a contract by the team.

 Washington Redskins

-On August 11, 2019, McClendon was signed by the then-named Washington Redskins after Josh Woodrum was placed on injured reserve for a torn pectoral muscle.
+On August 11, 2019, McClendon was signed by the Washington Redskins after Josh Woodrum was placed on injured reserve for a torn pectoral muscle.
 McClendon received playing time during the preseason, but completed only 4 out of 10 passes attempted for 16 passing yards, no touchdowns, and one interception.
 On August 31, 2019, McClendon was cut by the team as part of the final cuts to get to the 53-man active roster limit.

 Later that week, the New York Giants worked out McClendon, but was once again not offered a contract by the team.
 On September 23, 2019, the Green Bay Packers brought in McClendon for a workout, but was not offered a contract by the team.

 Los Angeles Wildcats

 On October 7, 2019, McClendon was one of many quarterbacks included in the draft pool of the 2020 XFL revival.
 On October 16, McClendon was drafted by the Los Angeles Wildcats during the Phase 5: Open Draft section.

 Prior to the Wildcats' first season, McClendon made the team as a backup quarterback for the team leading into their first career game.
 In the Wildcats' first ever game against the Houston Roughnecks, thanks to an injury to presumptive starting quarterback Josh Johnson going into the game, and an injury to Chad Kanoff, the quarterback that started the Wildcats' first ever game after a big hit, McClendon made his professional football debut, going 1 for 4 (25%) passing, no passing yards, and threw an interception.
 During the Wildcats' week 3 game against the DC Defenders, McClendon took over at quarterback, recording a 3-yard rush.
-McClelland would record no other stats for the remainder of the season, and the XFL shut down operations and laid off all employees after week five of their inaugural season.
+McClendon would record no other stats for the remainder of the season, and the XFL shut down operations and laid off all employees after week five of their inaugural season.

-Vegas Viper
+Vegas Vipers

-On November 15, 2022, McClendon was selected by the Vegas Vipers of the XFL during Phase 0 of the 2023 XFL Draft.
+On November 15, 2022, McClendon was selected by the Vegas Vipers of the XFL during Phase 0 of the 2023 XFL draft.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+DC Defenders

+On January 15, 2024, McClendon was selected by the DC Defenders with the sixth overall pick in the Super Draft portion of the 2024 UFL dispersal draft.
+He signed with the team on January 22.
+On November 4, he re-signed with the Defenders.

+Houston Roughnecks

+On November 6, 2024, McClendon was traded to the Houston Roughnecks in exchange for CB Kiondre Thomas.
+McClendon was re-signed by the Roughnecks on July 10, 2025.